KaoutharBousbaa1/Kestra_NarutoAI/README.md

     curl -o docker-compose.yml https://raw.githubusercontent.com/kestra-io/kestra/develop/docker-compose.yml
     ```
    Ensure that the `docker-compose.yml` file is located within the KestraProject folder to properly configure and run the Docker services for this project.
-2. Navigate to the folder where the `docker-compose.yml` file is located and launch Kestra using:
+2. Open the Docker Desktop application and navigate to the folder where the `docker-compose.yml` file is located and launch Kestra using:
     ```sh
     docker-compose up -d
     ```